From NFL turf to Olympic pool, SoFi Stadium prepares for the World Cup and LA28

 At roughly 3.1 million square feet, SoFi is the largest stadium in the NFL, a scale Demoff said was deliberate - not just to dazzle on Sundays, but to morph, repeatedly, into whatever the sports calendar demands.

 "It can be a great concert venue, a great football venue, or a great World Cup venue.
-It can host something incredible like swimming or the opening ceremony."
+It can host something incredible like swimming or the opening ceremony,” he added.

-For the World Cup, the transformation will involve turning an NFL stadium built with artificial turf and around sightlines for American football into a FIFA-sized soccer venue with grass.
+For the World Cup, the transformation will involve turning an NFL stadium built with artificial turf and around sightlines for American football into a FIFA-sized football venue with grass.

 The stadium will install cool-season hybrid grass grown in Washington state and delivered in refrigerated trucks.
 The venue will seat about 74,000 fans under its translucent roof for World Cup matches.